openedx/openedx-aspects/docs/decisions/0003_superset.rst

 Decision
 ********

-The Open Analytics Reference System (OARS) will use `Apache Superset`_ as its primary data visualization and exploration tool.
+The Aspects Analytics system (Aspects) will use `Apache Superset`_ as its primary data visualization and exploration tool.
 When developing a plan to support analytics in Open edX installs we have looked for a solution that offered at least the level of functionality we were able to get from the Insights user interface, as well as the following:

 - Open source
-- Deployable and configurable to work with OARS using Tutor
+- Deployable and configurable to work with Aspects using Tutor
 - Able to use the LMS as an authentication and authorization provider
 - Capable of handling large quantities of data
 - Minimal new technology / expertise needed beyond the usual Open edX stack